mom-ocean/MOM5/doc/web/user_guide.md

 For each release, we aim to update MOM by enhancing features and documentation, and correcting bugs.
 Each version is generally compatible with the previous versions.
 However, as updates are made, we cannot guarantee that all features will bitwise agree across releases.
 Nonetheless, we do maintain a small selection of "bitwise-legacy" code to allow for certain modules to bitwise agreement across versions.
 As the maintenance of bitwise-legacy features represents an onerous task (e.g., bits change when A+B is altered to B+A), we recommend that researchers beginning new projects start with the most recent version, and that researchers with mature projects carefully test the new code prior to moving forward.

-### MOM registration

-We maintain the MOM source code and associated datasets at GForge.
-MOM users are required to register at the GFDL GForge location.
-Users need to register only once to get both the source code and datasets of MOM.
-Registered users then need to request access to the relevant project.

 ### MOM email list

 Email concerning MOM should be directed to the MOM-email.
 All questions, comments, and suggestions are to be referred to this list.
-Note that by registering at GForge to access the code, you are automatically subscribed to the email list.

 ### The MOM community